PolyArch/cs259/05-homeworks.md

 Also, gem5 is absolutely brutal to the compiler ... requiring >8 GB RAM to compile the x86 version.
 I believe the main issue is code size coming from the instruction decoder (think thousand-item switch case).

+*I originally suggested using the lnxsrv machines.  lnxsrv10 has all the packages we need, I think, but we currently don't have enough disk allocation to use it, so for now the option is below.*

-If you have access to the SEAS machines (eg. ```lnxsrv01.seas.ucla.edu```), then these are a good choice.
-If you don't have another fast machine with a large RAM that you like to use, then you are welcome to use my 24-core server ```tetracosa.cs.ucla.edu```.
+If you don't have another
+fast machine with a large RAM that you like to use, then you are welcome to use my 24-core server ```tetracosa.cs.ucla.edu```.
 This machine can only be accessed from campus (though you could ssh through ```lion.cs.ucla.edu``` for remote access).
+It now has scons and should work for compiling gem5.

 To get an account, follow these instructions: